Crown Prosecution Service: Appeals

 When an appeal against conviction or sentence is lodged by a defendant, the CPS will decide whether or not to oppose the appeal after considering the grounds of appeal.
 If it decides to oppose, it will present relevant evidence and material to assist the appellate court.

-Exceptionally, the CPS has invited defendants to appeal when it has concluded that the safety of a conviction was questionable, for example in the case of an undercover police officer Mark Kennedy.
+Exceptionally, the CPS has invited defendants to appeal when it has concluded that the safety of a conviction was questionable, for example in the case of undercover police officer Mark Kennedy.

 Extradition

 The Extradition Act 2003 tasks the CPS with representing foreign states in extradition proceedings, heard at Westminster Magistrates' Court.
-While it acts on the foreign prosecutor's instructions, the CPS retains a discretion on how the case should be prosecuted.
+While it acts on the foreign prosecutor's instructions, the CPS retains discretion on how the case should be prosecuted.

 The Extradition Unit at CPS Headquarters deals with all cases in which the extradition of a person within England and Wales is sought by another state and all cases in which the CPS is seeking the extradition of an individual outside the European Union.
-The CPS Areas prepare and manage their own extradition requests under the European Arrest Warrant framework.
+The CPS Areas prepare and manage their own extradition requests under the European Arrest Warrant framework, with which the UK continues to participate in notwithstanding Brexit.